CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 ```

    > **Note:** Make sure you are in the **scripts** directory.
-13. Run the following command to create the instance of Azure Spring Apps Enterprise.:
+13. Run the following command to create the instance of Azure Spring Apps Enterprise.

 ```shell
 az spring create --name ${SPRING_APPS_SERVICE} \